pavel-shyrko/MCP-Server/README.md

 5. **Model not found errors**
    - **Local**: Run `ollama pull mistral`
    - **Docker**: Restart services if download failed

+6. **NameError: name 'user_session_id' is not defined**
+   - This occurs after merging branches or incomplete code updates
+   - **Solution**: The session_id field has been removed from LLM payload for demo simplicity
+   - For production use, implement proper session management

 ## License